evkx/evkx.github.io/content/models/lancia/ypsilon/Ypsilon/_index.md

 ## Exterior

 The Lancia Ypsilon, with dimensions of 4080 mm in length, 1760 mm in width, and 1440 mm in height, falls into the B-segment car, often referred to as a supermini, is a small car typically suitable for urban driving, offering a good balance of efficiency, size, and cost.
-You can choose between 7 different paint colors when ordering this model.
+The Lancia Ypsilon is available in a total of 7 paint colors, including several striking metallic options.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).